xendit/kompare/README.md

 ## Additional Resource

 You can link reading materials related to the service on this section.
 This may include but not limited to the API documentation, Confluence document, articles, etc.

+# TODO
+1. Traefik routes.
+They are not standard k8s objects.
+(Abel)
+2. Argo rollouts.
+They are not standard k8s objects.
+3. How will we feed configs to the program; e.g.: kubeconfig.
+4. Create tests cases (Matthew)